 Like most other countries, Norway has a fiscal policy framework with fiscal balance requirements.
-In addition, the Norwegian framework is customised for the special Norwegian context of substantial, temporary petroleum revenues and substantial Fund income.

-A key purpose of the fiscal policy framework is to convert a temporary revenue stream from the extraction of petroleum resources into a lasting revenue source.
+In addition, the Norwegian framework is customised for the special Norwegian context of substantial, temporary petroleum revenues and substantial Fund income. the extraction of petroleum resources into a lasting revenue source.
 This is achieved by allocating the revenues from petroleum activities to the Government Pension Fund Global (GPFG) and, over time, spending only the expected real return on the Fund via the fiscal budget.